 • Installing a dedicated electrical circuit, $250.

-Energy companies in Dresden also usually have rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you figure out this process to make sure you get the best value from your new mini-split unit.
+Energy companies in Dresden also typically give rebates for purchasing energy-efficient heating and cooling equipment.
+We’ll help you go through this process to confirm you get the best value from your new mini-split unit.

-Although getting a mini-split is often more expensive than traditional heating and cooling systems, it’s a highly efficient method to heat and cool difficult areas in your residence.
-These include:
+Although buying a mini-split is typically pricier than typical heating and cooling systems, it’s a very efficient approach to heat and cool tricky parts of your residence.
+These can be:

 • Additions.